 Though the United States Communications Decency Act (CDA) Section 230 was never intended to legally protect websites that facilitate sex trafficking, that is exactly what is happening.

-29 January 2018 UPDATE: Senate support for the Stop Enabling Sex Traffickers Act (SESTA) continues to grow with 66 Senators currently co-sponsoring the bill.
+UPDATE - JAN - FEB 2018: Senate support for the Stop Enabling Sex Traffickers Act (SESTA) continues to grow with 66 Senators currently co-sponsoring the bill.
 On Human Trafficking Awareness Day (11 Jan), Equality Now joined Rights4Girls, World Without Exploitation, the Coalition Against Trafficking in Women, survivors and other advocates on Capitol Hill to brief Congress members on why victims, survivors and law enforcement need SESTA.
 Senator Rob Portman (R-OH), who sponsored the bill, spoke out strongly to his fellow Senators on why we can't continue to wait to give survivors a chance at justice and authorities the tools they need to fully enforce human trafficking laws.
-We're continuing to push for the Senate Majority Leader to bring SESTA to the floor for a vote immediately.

 We are also advocating for the House of Represenatives to create a bipartisan solution that includes a victim's right to sue websites that facilitate human trafficking -- in line with SESTA.
-Its current legislation, the Fight Online Sex Trafficking Act of 2017 (FOSTA or FOSTA Subsitute) fails to reform CDA section 230 or include a civil remedy for victims.
-As part of the Coalition, this month we've reached out to the House Leadership to find a better solution.
-FOSTA is not a substitute for SESTA!
+Its current legislation, the Fight Online Sex Trafficking Act of 2017 (FOSTA) fails to reform CDA section 230 or include a civil remedy for victims.
+As part of the Coalition, we reached out to the House Leadership to find a better solution and in Februrary they listened!
+A new amendment has been submitted (the Walters Amendment) incorporating SESTA provisions and allowing websites that facilitate sex trafficking to be sued and held liable.
+This is a huge step forward and now FOSTA with the Walters Amendment is scheduled for a vote on Tuesday, Februrary 27.
+US supporters: contact your Representative to make sure they are supporting it!

 >>Nearly TWO-THIRDS of children sold for sex in the US are trafficked online.